Master of Science in Nursing (MSN)

 - Committed to Caring.
 Making a difference in caring for others is at the heart of our Christian mission and our nursing philosophy.
 You will learn from faculty who understand and are passionate about the emotional connection with the heart, mind, spirit, and practice of teaching nursing for future generations.

-- Fully Online and Blended Learning.
-To accommodate working nurses, our program gives you the option of taking courses fully online or in a blended format of both online and classroom instruction.
+- Online and Blended Learning.
+To accommodate working nurses, our program is offered in a blended format of both online and classroom instruction.
 Depending on your pace of study, you can complete your master's degree in 15-20 months.

 - Respected Reputation and Accreditation.
 Concordia's Nursing program enjoys an excellent reputation, and has nursing graduates at hospitals throughout the region and nation.
 Concordia University Irvine is regionally accredited by the Western Association of Schools and Colleges (WASC).
 The master's degree program in nursing at Concordia University Irvine is accredited by the Commission on Collegiate Nursing Education.

 Nursing at Concordia